 West End Historic District is always a good option if you are wondering what to do in Dallas, Texas.

-Apart from the JFK Memorial Plaza and the Old Red Museum, there are tons of restaurants and shops for you to explore.
+Apart from the JFK Memorial Plaza and the Old Red Museum (which is an incredible castle in Texas), there are tons of restaurants and shops for you to explore.